Actual play

 Actual play, also called live play, is a genre of podcast or web show in which people play tabletop role-playing games (TTRPGs) for an audience.
 Actual play often encompasses in-character interactions between players, storytelling from the gamemaster, and out-of-character engagements such as dice rolls and discussion of game mechanics.
 The genre emerged in the early 2000s and became more popular throughout the decade, particularly with the 2015 debut of Critical Role, an actual play webseries featuring professional voice actors.

 History

 According to Evan Torner writing in Watch Us Roll, actual play is rooted in phenomena including magazine "play reports" of wargames and internet forums dedicated to role-playing games.
 With the emergence of esports, livestreamed gaming, and Let's Plays, actual plays of TTRPGs became a popular podcast and webseries format, and contributed to the resurgence of TTRPGs in the 2010s and 2020s.
+Academic Emily Friedman commented that many incorrectly attribute Acquisitions Incorporated as the start of actual play; however, "the Bradley University RolePlaying Society, originally known as BURPS", produced a DVD in 2008.
+Friedman noted these "may very well have been the first folks to record gameplay and circulate it for an audience that took entertainment value from it".